LiveTyping/CannyViewAnimator/README.md

 ```

 ## Helper classes
-This group of classes needed for a simple creation InAnimators and OutAnimators.
+This group of classes is needed for easier creation of InAnimators and OutAnimators.
  * PropertyIn
  * PropertyOut
  * RevealIn